timiskhakov/timiskhakov.github.io/_posts/2022-04-29-programming-guitar-music.md

 }
 ```

 Once we defined a note and synthesizer, we can move on to playing and recording.
 To manipulate sound in Go, we are going to use a package called [beep](https://github.com/faiface/beep).
-This package provides ways to control, transform, and transfer our sound data.
+This package provides ways to control, transform, and transfer sound data.
 The core abstraction all these actions use is the `Streamer` interface, which is somewhat similar to `io.Reader`, but for audio:

 ```go
 type Streamer interface {